supnate/js-plugin/README.md

 // ]
 ```
 The array is sorted by order property accendingly and if no order property it will be in the end.

+# Bundling
+In above examples, plugins are bundled together with the host application.
+But in real cases plugins maybe bundled separatly.
+Below is my recommended way:

+1. Build Webpack DLL to contain all main application modules.
+2. Build plugin on DLL.
+Its entry module just registers itself as an plugin.
+3. Build application on DLL.

+So the load sequence is:
+App DLL => Plugin-1 => Plugin-2 => ... => Plugin-n => App Bundle

+This way is how Rekit plugins work and also it's used in my componay projects.
+Just work well.

 # License
 MIT